Ludwig Wittgenstein: Family temperament and brothers' suicides

 The family palace housed seven grand pianos and each of the siblings pursued music "with an enthusiasm that, at times, bordered on the pathological".
 The eldest brother, Hans, was hailed as a musical prodigy.
 At the age of four, writes Alexander Waugh, Hans could identify the Doppler effect in a passing siren as a quarter-tone drop in pitch, and at five started crying "Wrong!
 Wrong!" when two brass bands in a carnival played the same tune in different keys.
 But he died in mysterious circumstances in May 1902, when he ran away to the US and disappeared from a boat in Chesapeake Bay, most likely having committed suicide.

 Two years later, aged 22 and studying chemistry at the Berlin Academy, the third eldest brother, Rudi, committed suicide in a Berlin bar.
 He had asked the pianist to play Thomas Koschat's "Verlassen, verlassen, verlassen bin ich" ("Forsaken, forsaken, forsaken am I"), before mixing himself a drink of milk and potassium cyanide.
 He had left several suicide notes, one to his parents that said he was grieving over the death of a friend, and another that referred to his "perverted disposition".
 It was reported at the time that he had sought advice from the Scientific-Humanitarian Committee, an organization that was campaigning against Paragraph 175 of the German Criminal Code, which prohibited homosexual sex.
 His father forbade the family from ever mentioning his name again.
 (Ludwig also may have been a closeted homosexual, who separated sexual intercourse from love, despising all forms of the former.)
 The second eldest brother, Kurt, an officer and company director, shot himself on 27 October 1918, just before the end of World War I, when the Austrian troops he was commanding refused to obey his orders and deserted en masse.
-According to Gottlieb, Hermine had said Kurt seemed to carry "the germ of disgust for life within himself".
+Hermine had said Kurt seemed to carry "the germ of disgust for life within himself".
 Later, Ludwig wrote:

 I ought to have ... become a star in the sky.
 Instead of which I have remained stuck on earth.